khalid-hussain/shaheen/chap20.md

 She became serious and said, "You are joking."

 He said, "I don't joke.
-If no incident occurs today then the last glance of the setting sun will fall upon Badr bin Mughira and Rabia Bint Abu Dawood in the capacity of husband and wife."
+If no incident occurs today then the last glance of the setting sun will fall upon Badr bin Mughira and Rabia bint Abu Dawood in the capacity of husband and wife."

 "But today itself?
 So soon?"